-A dense smoothie drenched with saffron and dry fruits, Muhurta is an Indian dessert prepared on various auspicious occasions, including Diwali, as an offering to the deity.
+A dense smoothie drenched with saffron and dry fruits, Muhurta is an Indian dessert prepare on various auspicious occasions, including Diwali, as an offering to the deity.
 While preparing this sweetness is probably difficult, a perfectly made mohtal can make anyone with a sweet tooth on it!

 A very simple yet delicious traditional dish, UKKE is a popular Diwali dessert of Chettinad cuisine.
-Made from chickpea lentils, jaggery and roasted nuts, this unique preparation is an incredibly tasty experience for a creation in simple form.
+Made from chickpea lentils, jaggery and roast nuts, this unique preparation is an incredibly tasty experience for a creation in simple form.

 Every eater will confirm the fact that Diwali is incomplete without crispy crispy dishes.
 This is why Diwali in Tamil Nadu is an important snack in the menu.
 Few people know that the then word tujkhal literally means ‘honey pipe’!

-it is deliciously earthy and very healthy with no fancy frills.It is an important part of the festive cuisines of Rajasthan Gujarat.
+lapsi Rava Sheera is one of the most humble sweet dishes of Diwali.
+It is deliciously earthy and very healthy with no fancy frills.It is an important part of the festive cuisines of Rajasthan Gujarat.

 18.poha or flattened rice:

 It is a long-standing Bengali tradition to eat chudo shaak prepared with 14 different leafy greens a day before Kali Puja or Diwali.
 Diwali in Bengal coincides with Kali Puja and it is believe that the hearty food of fourteen greens keeps evil spirits away

+Besan Laddu is one of the most popular Indian dessert in Diwali Faral.
 This dessert made of gram flour, sugar and ghee requires only a handful of ingredients, but in Maharashtra Diwali festival is incomplete without laddus.